Bond University

 - Course Type: Master's

-Equips students with advanced knowledge and techniques that enhance business decision-making and can be applied across a vast range of industry sectors.
+Equip yourself with advanced knowledge and techniques that enhance business decision-making applicable across various industry sectors.

 Course overview

-The Master of Data Analytics is delivered via smaller classes providing personalised support and unparalleled access to Bond University's Bond Fin Tech Hub and Bloomberg data-sourcing terminals.
-Focus within this program is on strategically sound recommendations and data-driven business decisions.
+The Master of Data Analytics is delivered via smaller classes, providing personalised support and unparalleled access to Bond University's Bond Fin Tech Hub and Bloomberg data‑sourcing terminals.
+This program focuses on strategically sound recommendations and data‑driven business decisions.

-As a Bond Business School student, you'll have access to exclusive facilities, including the Bond FinTech Hub, where you can gain Bloomberg certification, as well as the Centre for Data Analytics, offering unparalleled opportunities to work with experts in the field.
-Through the program’s comprehensive curriculum, you will be prepared to meet the growing demand for data-driven expertise and make a substantial impact in your chosen industry.
+As a Bond Business School student, you will have access to exclusive facilities, including the Bond FinTech Hub, where you can gain Bloomberg certification and the Centre for Data Analytics, offering unparalleled opportunities to work with experts in the field.
+Through the program’s comprehensive curriculum, you will be prepared to meet the growing demand for data‑driven expertise and make a substantial impact in your chosen industry.

-The program's flexible structure allows students to specialise in key areas such as Accounting Analytics, Economic Modelling, Health System Analytics, Marketing Analytics, Psychometrics, Quantitative Finance or Sport Analytics.
+The program’s flexible structure allows students to specialise in key areas such as Accounting Analytics, Economic Modelling, Health System Analytics, Marketing Analytics, Psychometrics, Quantitative Finance or Sports Analytics.

 Key facts